-If you have a pneumatic positioner receiving a signal between 3 and 15 psi, the procedure is entirely manual.
+If you have a pneumatic positioner receiving a signal between 3 and 15 psi, the control valve calibration procedure is entirely manual.
 Beyond that, the procedure can differ between vendors.
-For this discussion, we’ll use a Fisher pneumatic positioner and give you an overview of its calibration.
+For this discussion, we’ll use a Fisher pneumatic positioner and give you an overview of how to calibrate the control valve for it.

 First, you need to check the operation cam.
 Do you have the right cam for your positioner?
 Did you install it correctly?
 Then, you need to check the feedback arm.
 You may need to follow certain steps to install the positioner on the valve, such as keeping the valve in 50 percent of the range when mounting the positioner.